ZainAli104/zainali104/README.md

 Hello!
 I am Zain Ali, a Computer Science Student. \
 A Full Stack Web Developer. \
-I use Technologies like MERN, VueJS, etc. to make Websites. \
+I use Technologies like MERN, VueJS, Firebase etc. to make Websites. \
 I am also Passionate about Blockchain Technology.

 ## 🚀 About Me